 Tax fees were for tax compliance, tax advice and tax planning.
-These services included the preparation and review of corporate and expatriate tax returns, assistance with tax audits and transfer pricing matters, advisory services relating to federal, state, provincial and international tax compliance for customs and duties, compliance for customs and duties, common forms of domestic and international taxation (i.e., tax credits, income tax, VAT, GST and excise taxes) and regarding restructurings, mergers and acquisitions.
+These services included the preparation and review of corporate and expatriate tax returns, assistance with tax audits and transfer pricing matters, advisory services relating to federal, state, provincial and international tax compliance, customs and duties, and restructurings, mergers and acquisitions.